Kenneth Land: Career

 Land was a staff member of the Russell Sage Foundation for three years soon after completing his postdoc.
 At Russell Sage, he worked on the Indicators of Social Change project.
+From 1973 to 1977 he served the Mathematical Social Science Board, a National Science Foundation-funded body administered by the Center for Advanced Study in the Behavioral Sciences that organized research conferences on applications of mathematics in the social sciences.
 From 1976 to 1982, he was a member of the Social Science Research Council's Advisory and Planning Committee on Social Indicators, where he worked with F. Thomas Juster to coordinate a Workshop on Social Accounting Systems.

 He taught at the University of Illinois at Urbana–Champaign, and then the University of Texas-Austin, before joining the faculty of Duke in 1986.
 He served as chairman of Duke's sociology department from January 1986 to August 1997.
 He was named the John Franklin Crowell Professor of Sociology at Duke in 1990.
 He was president of the Southern Sociological Society from 2000 to 2001, of the International Society for Quality-of-Life Studies (ISQOLS) from 2001 to 2002, and of the International Sociological Association's Working Group on Social Indicators and Social Reporting from 2002 to 2006.
+In 2020, he was elected chair-elect of the American Sociologica!
+Association's Section on Evolution, biography and society.

 Research

 Land has done extensive research on contemporary social trends and quality-of-life measurement, demography, criminology, formal organizations, and mathematical and statistical models and methods for the study of social and demographic processes.
 Land worked on the Foundation for Child Development's Child and Youth Well-Being Index Project 1998 to 2017.
 As part of this work, he developed the Child Well-Being Index, based on 28 indicators, to track American children's well-being since 1975.
 In 2017, the YMCA OF THE USA began a joint sponsorship of the Annual Child and Youth Well-Being Index (CWI) Reports from this project.

 Along with Raymond Teske and Hui Zheng, he has also researched capital punishment in Texas using monthly data on numbers of executions and homicides.
 This research found evidence of a short-term (within the month of an execution) deterrent effect on homicides that is concentrated among non-felony homicides and part of which is displaced to subsequent months.